V/Line and Metro train Reduced capacity on Dandenong line March 21st

 Melbourne Buses

 Victoria and Melbourne's road network contains different types of roads, including freeways, tollways, highways, and local streets.
 Melbourne's tollway road system is based on an electric e-tag system.
 Individuals using Citylink/Eastlink will need a toll account to access the tollway.
 There is an option for a day pass, which allows users to utilize the tollway for the day.
-It's important to note that there are no coin toll booths on Melbourne's tollway network at all.
+It's important to note that Melbourne's tollway network has no coin toll booths.

 Ticket System

-The new public transport fares in Victoria introduce changes aimed at simplifying the fare structure and providing greater flexibility for passengers.
+The new public transport fares in Victoria introduce changes to simplify the fare structure and provide greater passenger flexibility.
 Some key highlights include:

-3. Flexibility with Paper Tickets: Passengers can still use paper tickets for V/Line services in conjunction with myki cards, offering flexibility for travel beyond myki coverage areas.
+3. Flexibility with Paper Tickets: Passengers can still use paper tickets for V/Line services with MYKI cards, offering flexibility for travel beyond Myki coverage areas.

 These changes aim to streamline the fare system, making public transportation more accessible and convenient for passengers across Victoria.